lee-wong13/html-css-ada/README.md

 If I were to continue developing this project, I would focus on:

-- Improving performance by optimising image sizes and formats
-- Expanding the product pages with more detailed information and image galleries
-- Adding form validation on the contact page
+- Adding form validation on the contact paget
-- Improving accessibility further by reviewing keyboard navigation and screen reader support

 ## Live website: